 See the heading Regulatory Matters above for a description of our regulatory environment in Canada, the U.S., the UK, Asia and Bermuda and other examples of changes in regulation that may affect our business and operations.
+A summary of additional regulatory changes instituted by governments globally and by OSFI during 2020 in response to the COVID-19 pandemic are included in our 2020 MD&A under the headings "COVID-19" and "Risk Management - Risk Categories - Other Risks".
+See also the heading "Risks relating to the COVID-19 Pandemic" in this AIF.

-Environmental Risk
+Environmental and Social Risk

-Our financial performance may be adversely affected if we do not adequately prepare for the direct or indirect negative impacts of environmental events and developments, including those related to impacts of climate change and the transition to a lower-carbon economy.
+Our financial performance, operations, and reputation may be adversely affected if we do not adequately prepare for the direct or indirect negative impacts of environmental and social risks.
+Environmental risk includes environmental damage on properties owned or managed by us and climate change related physical and transition risks.
 These events and developments may include increased frequency and severity of natural or human-made environmental disasters, longer-term shifts in climate patterns, emerging regulatory and public policy developments, and their impacts on our operations, invested assets, suppliers, Clients and reputation.
 External factors such as stakeholder expectations around environmental performance, resource constraints and costs associated with adaptation are also potential sources of environmental risk.
 Risks that affect our Clients and our suppliers could have a negative impact on our operations and performance.
+Social risk includes but is not limited to public health issues and issues of inequality.
 These risks are considered in our key risk assessments.
-An environmental issue on a property owned, leased or managed by us or on any property with which we are affiliated could have financial or reputational impacts.
+An environmental issue on a property owned or operated by us could have financial or reputational impacts.